CJ42/CJ42/README.md

     Github githubInfos;

-    /// @dev Set as constant as set on birth
-    /// (not planning to change it!)
-    string public constant FIRST_NAME = "Jean";
+    /// @dev Set as constant as assigned at birth (and not planning to change it!) string public constant FIRST_NAME = "Jean";
     string public job;